hmlndrr/ENIT-CTF-Web-Writeups/Baby4J/Writeup.md

 This is a query written in Cypher, a query language used in the graph database Neo4j.
 ```

-With that, we can conclude that the website uses `Neo4J` as a database. and that the title `Baby4J` is maybe just a reference to this database and not the actual `Log4J` vulnerability.
+With that, we can confirm that the website uses `Neo4J` as a database. and that the title `Baby4J` is maybe just a reference to this database and not the actual `Log4J` vulnerability.
 Plus we get to have a look at the query used to get the list of persons. which looks like:

 ```cypher
 match (x:Person)-[:KNOWS]->(y:Person where y.name = 'OUR_QUERY') return x